-Walter H. Beech (L), pilot and President of Beech Aircraft Corporation, and Brice H. Goldsborough, of the Pioneer Instrument Corp. and navigator, standing by a Travel Air built by Beech.
+Walter H. Beech (L), pilot and eventual founder of Beech Aircraft Company, and Brice H. Goldsborough, of the Pioneer Instrument Corp. and navigator, standing by a Travel Air built by the Travel Air Manufacturing Company out of Wichita, Kansas.
 They demonstrated the practicability of "blind flight" and won the 1926 Ford Reliability Tour.
+The Travel Air Manufacturing Company eventually merged with Curtiss-Wright, another airplane manufacturer, in 1929, and in 1932 Walter H. Beech left the company to form the Beech Aircraft Company.

 Date: 1926